MeRichard123/Parallel-Programming-Workshops/tutorial3/README.md

 ```
 # Scatter
 - The scatter pattern writes data into output locations indicated by an index array.
+- In scatter each thread (work-item) writes to a different memory location.
+	- Writes tend to be non-contiguous and depend on input data.
 - This is similar to gather, where an index array is used for looking at the input location.
+	- Each work-item reads from a different location in memory.

 ## Histograms
 - One of the simplest examples of scatter patterns is a histogram.